tliutony/OpenDSA/RST/en/javajavajava/polymorphism_abstract.rst

 ..
 TODO confirm this is the change we want
-Note that  ``kind`` is declared as a ``private`` variable -- if ``kind`` had been declared ``public``, it would be inherited by subclasses but it would also be accessible to every other class, a violation of the information hiding principle.
+Note that  ``kind`` is declared as a ``private`` variable -- if ``kind`` had been declared ``public``, it would be inherited by subclasses but it would also be accessible to every other class, which would be an undesired exposure of information that should be hidden.

 .. it is inherited by all ``Animal`` subclasses but hidden from all other classes.